netdata/learn/docs/cloud/visualize/kubernetes.md

 localStorage.setItem('k8s', true)
 ```

+This command returns `undefined`, but that's normal.
+Refresh your browser to see the new Kubernetes visualizations.

 > ❗ This feature flag applies only to a single browser, and is not connected to your Netdata Cloud account, War Room(s),
 > or Spaces.
 If you use multiple browsers/devices, enable the feature flag on each one.
 If you invited a team to work
 > with you, and want them to see the same Kubernetes charts, they need to enable the feature flag on their own browsers.